chickenandpork/demo-renovate-update-toolchains/README.md

-The YQ object is used for a list-comprehension of `http_archive()` registration of external resources, but defines a custom `BUILD` file resource to allow access to, and define a convenience alias for, the binaries and tools within (`yq` in this case, but done as arch/os tuplessuch as `yq_darwin_amd64`, but we remap those to `@{arch/os name}//:yq` for convenience
+The YQ object is used for a list-comprehension of `http_archive()` registration of external resources, but defines a custom `BUILD` file resource to allow access to, and define a convenience alias for, the binaries and tools within (`yq` in this case, but done as arch/os tuples such as `yq_darwin_amd64`, but we remap those to `@{arch/os name}//:yq` for convenience

 ... so that defines the name, checksum, URL, and a simple `BUILD` file that makes it easier to use